jeffknupp/blog/in_progress/hardest_revisited.md

 but one that's receiving more  attention due to the planned introduction of  *Hardware Transaction Memory* into general purpose CPUs (*some* of Intel's new Haswell CPUs have support for TSX, Intel's extensions for HTM).
-In the most aggressive form of HTM,  there is no need to use syncronization primitives to protect shared data.
+In the most aggressive form of HTM,  there is no need to use synchronization primitives to protect shared data.
 Each modification is recorded by the CPU; when a transaction finishes, the CPU checks if anyone else made changes to the memory in question.
-If no other modifications were made, the transaction suceeded and proceeds normally.
+If no other modifications were made, the transaction succeeded and proceeds normally.
 If a modification was detected, the transaction is rolled back and and a "fallback" routine is executed.
 The fallback routine determines how (and if) the modification should be retried.